bob-fornal/work-notes/README.md

 ## Intent

-The intent here is to develop a working space where various work related notes can be stored and maintained over time.
+The intent here is to develop a space to store various work related notes and maintain them over time.

 ## Icon Attributions